Commercial efficiency

 Your solution is MADE for him.

-Your role is to talk to her about it.
+Your role is to talk to him about it.

 Why does the cold call always work?